linsomniac/python-memcached2/README.md

 and Python 2.7, though it may be possible for it to work with Python 2.6 as well.

+**2013-04-23**: Completed the documentation.
+However, this module probably isn't ready for use yet, as the routines are still fairly low level.
+A higher level interface is the next thing I plan on working on.

-2013-04-19: I'm considering the Memcache() class to be done.
+**2013-04-19**: I'm considering the Memcache() class to be done.
 This class is the "lowest level" interface, and raises exceptions for unexpected cases.
 I expect to now start working on a higher level interface, possibly that interface will swallow exceptions and instead just act like the operation was a cache miss, or silently ignore storage errors.

-2013-04-01: I've just started working on this, and it's a side project for a side project, so I have no timeline.
+**2013-04-01**: I've just started working on this, and it's a side project for a side project, so I have no timeline.
 Use the regular python-memcached.
 I assure you it's not an April fools joke though.

 Example
 -------